tsoftwareinc/libshogi/README.md

 #libshogi

-1. REQUIREMENTS
+## REQUIREMENTS

    - x64
-   - POSIX systems that support Berkeley sockets interface
+   - POSIX system that supports Berkeley sockets interface
    - gcc 5.1 or higher that supports c++14

    We tested on Fedora25, Ubuntu 16.04 and Linux Mint 18.
 For users